marcdp1997/lili-adventure/README.md

 Play to discover all the new features!

 Commands:
-- To move: move (north, south, east, west).
+- To move: 'move (north, south, east or west)'.
-- To look: look (north, south, east, west, room).
+- To look: 'look (north, south, east, west or room)'.
-- To pick items: pick (name of the item).
+- To pick items: 'pick (name of the item)'.
-- To drop items: drop (name of the item).
+- To drop items: 'drop (name of the item)'.
-- To see the inventory: inventory / i (only name of the items) or look inventory / look i (name and description).
+- To see the inventory: 'inventory' and 'i', to see only name of the items, or 'look inventory' and 'look i', to see name and description.
-- To see the bag: bag / b (to see name of the items).
+- To see the bag: 'bag' and 'b' to see name of the items.
-- To equip item: equip (name of the item).
+- To equip item: 'equip (name of the item)'.
-- To unequip item: unequip (name of the item).
+- To unequip item: 'unequip (name of the item)'.
-- To get an item from other: get (name of the item) from (name of the item).
+- To get an item from other: 'get (name of the item) from (name of the item)'.
-- To put an item into other: put (name of the item) into (name of the item).
+- To put an item into other: 'put(name of the item) into(name of the item)'.
-- To turn on GPS: turn on gps.
+- To turn on GPS: 'turn on gps'.
-- To drink potion: drink potion.
+- To drink potion: 'drink potion'.
-- To close/open gates: open (or open gates), close (or close gates).
+- To close/open gates: 'open' and 'open gates' or 'close' and 'close gates'.
+- To buy items: 'buy (name of the item) from merchant'.
-- To buy/sell items: buy / sell (name of the item) from merchant.
+- To sell items: 'sell (name of the item) from merchant'.
-- To see the items available to buy: buy (name of the item).
+- To see the items available to buy: 'talk merchant'.
-- To see your coins: coins / c.
+- To see your coins: 'coins' and 'c'.
-- To see your hp: hp.
+- To see your hp: 'hp'.
-- To see the commands: help.
+- To see the commands: 'call dad'.
-- To end game: quit.
+- To end game: 'quit'.

 Github repository: https://github.com/marcdp1997/Zork
 Author: Marc de Pedro.